aristosp/aristosp/README.md

-Hi, I am Aristeidis Papadopoulos, an ambitious graduate from the Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
+Hi, I am Aristeidis Papadopoulos, a PhD student at the Electronic & Electrical Engineering Dept. Of Trinity College Dublin.
+I am an ambitious graduate from the Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
 My interest include, but are not limited in the following:

 -> Artificial Intelligence (A.I.)